dionkb/ubiquitous-octo-invention/Develop/README.md

   ## Additional Information

   ### Authors
-  df
+  Dion Baskara

   ### Questions
-  For any questions, please reach out to me at sd
+  For any questions, please reach out to me at dionkbaskara@gmail.com

   ### Contributing
   To help contribute to the project, reach out to me on Github.
   There, you can report an issue if you encounter one.
-  GitHub profile: github.com/sd
+  GitHub profile: <a href="https://github.com/dionkb">Click Here</a>

   ### License

-  For detailed information, .
-  See also: LICENSE.md file located within directory
+  See also: LICENSE.md file located within directory (if applicable)

   ### Acknowledgements
   N/A